 Manufacturers usually don’t publish prices as each installation is so unique.
 The exception to this is IKEA selling Solarcentury’s Built-In Plus; this 6 panel system is listed on their website as costing £5,250.

 To get a competitive deal on your solar quotes send us an enquiry today.
-We’ll find you up to 3 MCS accredited solar installers in your area.
+We’ll find you up to 3 MCS certified (or equivalent) solar installers in your area.
 Each will provide you with a recommendation for the best solution for your home at a competitive price.